Monday, June 26th, 2017

 How Much To Pay Project Manager When Hiring

-Based on the job and the experience the range will vary quite a bit.
-According to the Bureau of Labor Statistics, the median income for project managers in 2019 was $43.27/hour or $90,000 a year.
-The job market for a project manager over the next 10 years looks to grow by 8%.
+Based on the job and the experience, the range will vary quite a bit.
+According to the Bureau of Labor Statistics, project managers’ median income in 2019 was $43.27/hour or $90,000 a year.
+The job market for a project manager over the next ten years looks to grow by 8%.
 Compensation and pay can vary based on your local city and state.